ltsali8220/linux_bluetooth_installer/README.md

 ```bash
 git push origin feature-branch
 ```
+-
 6. Create a Pull Request to the main repository.

 License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).
 See the LICENSE file for details.

 Example of Creating the Script:
 If you want to create your own version of this script: